[Updated November 19, 2021]

 Look has entered the market somewhere very close to the top end with their e-765 Gravel, the sister bike to the road-going e-765.
 And it’s a very good bike for mixed terrain riding, even if it is expensive enough to put it out of reach of the many (us included).

 If you want an e-bike that doesn't look like an e-bike, the Gain range from Basque brand Orbea might well hit the spot.
 Orbea describes it quite accurately as being designed to "enhance your ride, not dominate it".
-What they're getting at is the fact that the motor is significantly less powerful than the Shimano or Bosch mid-mounted motors that most e-bikes have at this price point, but at 14kg it's also much lighter than most e-bikes.
+What they're getting at is the fact that the Ebikemotion X35 Plus motor is significantly less powerful than the Shimano or Bosch mid-mounted motors that many e-bikes have in this price range, but at 14kg for the Gain D15 it's also much lighter than most e-bikes.

 Also take a look at